scarletquasar/general-benchmarks/README.md

 # ⏱️ General Benchmarks
-Repository containing benchmarks organized by feature.
-Each benchmark will contain its equivalent in different technologies.
+Repository containing benchmarks organized by tech and discussions around it.
 The benchmarks are not limited to a single programming language, or even to a single framework and are focused on general purpose.

 ## Benchmark Format
 Each benchmark will be composing by the following parts: